sean5505/cheapBreakout/README.md

 #### **Debugging**

 This project was primarily built with Typescript, which assisted with catching errors with execution, but not implementation.
 To "counter" this, I made heavy use of console.log which not only benefitted me with debugging, but allowed me to trace the flow of execution throughout the application.
 One of the problems I had faced during the developmental process was managing the gameBlocks array as it was rendered twice upon mount of the application.
-Taking advantage of console.log allowed me to catch and implement approriate countermeasures to address this issue.
+Taking advantage of console.log allowed me to catch and implement approriate countermeasures to address these issue.

 ## Conclusion